lemio/Figmata/README.md

        ![image](https://github.com/user-attachments/assets/3fdf2de9-1738-4ddf-9a5d-5f723b77cec0)

-  * [ ] Have a safer function for scaling (where 0 is allowed, where it scales related to how it is auto aligned to the frame... , changing the characters allow for numbers, colour allow for HEX names or RGB etc d3 schemes https://d3js.org/d3-scale-chromatic/categorical
+  * [x] Have a safer function for scaling (where 0 is allowed, where it scales related to how it is auto aligned to the frame... , changing the characters allow for numbers, colour allow for HEX names or RGB etc d3 schemes https://d3js.org/d3-scale-chromatic/categorical
-* [ ] Add more deliberite choise on what you are currently editing (and how to switch between contexts), currently the focus is not sufficient since users might start chaning elements in the meantime.
+* [x] Add more deliberite choise on what you are currently editing (and how to switch between contexts), currently the focus is not sufficient since users might start chaning elements in the meantime.

-  * [ ] Add a pause sync button?
+  * [x] Add a pause sync button, now it is a deliberate auto-refresh button
-  * [ ] Add a connect button?
+  * [x] Add a lock to components button
-  * [ ] See a list of elements on the page (like files in VScode)
+  * [x] See a list of elements on the page (like files in VScode)
   * [ ] Be able to map data to the page and have the charts 'depend' on this global context
 * [ ] Better examples: